AJLR888/pg4e-course/README.md

 │ └── Module 4: JSON and PostgreSQL

-├── Course 4: Database Architecture, Scale, and NoSQL with Elasticsearch/
+├── **Course 4: Database Architecture, Scale, and NoSQL with Elasticsearch**/

 │ ├── Module 1: Scaling Databases